Hong Kong Shares Edge Higher on Tech-Led Recovery

 2026-04-24 06:31 By Nicole Aliyah 1 min. read

-The Hang Seng Index rose 63 points, or 0.24%, to 25,978 on Friday, recovering from morning losses as bargain hunting returned in technology and semiconductor stocks, helping offset early caution driven by geopolitical concerns.
+The Hang Seng Index rose 63 points, or 0.24%, to close at 25,978 on Friday, recovering from morning losses as bargain hunting returned in technology and semiconductor stocks, helping offset early caution driven by geopolitical concerns.

 Sentiment improved during the session as AI-related optimism gained traction, with DeepSeek’s latest model performance reinforcing confidence in China’s progress in artificial intelligence and supporting expectations of rising demand for domestic computing hardware.